Agusan Marsh Wildlife Sanctuary

 The Agusan Marsh Wildlife Sanctuary is a protected area in Agusan del Sur, Philippines declared by President Fidel V. Ramos.
 The marshland acts like a sponge, as it is nestled in the midwaters of the Agusan River drainage basin.
 Within its lakes, several floating communities can be found.
 The sanctuary was home to the 20.24 ft saltwater crocodile Lolong, the world's largest captive crocodile.

-It is located in the municipalities of Bunawan, La Paz, Loreto, Rosario, San Francisco, Talacogon, and Veruela in the province of Agusan del Sur.
-The marsh was declared as a Ramsar Wetland Site in 1999.
-The site is currently being re-evaluated for nomination to the tentative list of UNESCO.
+It is located in the municipalities of Bunawan, La Paz, Loreto, Rosario, San Francisco, and Talacogon in the province of Agusan del Sur.
+The marsh was declared a Ramsar Site No. 1009 on November 12, 1999.
+It was also recognized as an ASEAN Heritage Park (AHP) Site No. 42 on November 8, 2018.
+The site was also included in the tentative list of UNESCO on March 11, 2024, and is currently being evaluated.

+Agusan Marsh Wildlife Sanctuary was declared a national park under Republic Act No. 11038 (Expanded National Integrated Protected Areas System Act of 2018) signed by President Rodrigo Duterte in July 2018.

 Description

 Agusan Marsh is one of the most ecologically significant wetlands in the Philippines.
 Found in the heart of Mindanao's Agusan Basin, this vast expanse of marsh covers an area roughly the size of Metro Manila.
-It contains nearly 15% of the nation's fresh water resources in the form of swamp forests.
+It contains nearly 15% of the nation's freshwater resources in the form of swamp forests.

-During the rainy season, when the water rises to create large lakes, vast number of ducks come to Agusan Marsh to nest.
-In the dry months, thousands of birds come from as faraway as Japan, China and Russia to escape the chilly winter winds of Northern Asia.
-Over 200 individual species have been known to spend at least part of the year in the marsh, making it one of Asia's most important transit points for wild birds.